Department of Design, College of Fine and Performing Arts

 Career opportunities are found in all segments of industry, both in the private and public sector.
 Western Design graduates go on to work in advertising agencies, design firms, in-house departments, as well as serving as private consultants in corporate identity, environmental graphic design, packaging, publication, UX and web design.
 They work as Designers, Project and Production Managers, Product Designers and Web and Interactive Designers.

 Graphic Designer | Web Designer | Project Manager | Art Director | Digital Image Maker | Creative Director | Interactive Designer | UX/UI

 How to Declare (Admission and Declaration Process):

 To declare a Design major, application is made with a candidate statement and unofficial transcripts, portfolio of 12 personal works and a typographic hierarchy assignment.
 The portfolio will be reviewed by Design faculty and evaluated on the basis of a demonstrated understanding of the elements of visual communication, technical proficiency and originality.
-Application deadlines for the Design major are October 15 and January 31 for current Western students and January 31 for freshmen and transfer students planning to start in the Fall.
+Application deadlines for the Design major is January 31 for current Western students, freshmen and transfer students planning to start in the fall.
 Portfolios must be received by the deadline, not postmarked by the deadline.

 Apply online at cfpa.wwu.edu/design-application.

 Majors must maintain a 2.50 GPA both overall and in design courses taken at Western.
 Students falling below the 2.50 average will be placed on probation; failure to bring the cumulative GPA up to 2.50 by the end of two subsequent quarters will result in removal from the major.

 A grade of C- or better is required for a student’s major or minor courses, and supporting courses for majors and minors.